CAT 2025 Preparation Time Table: Month-wise Strategy for Success

 CAT 2025 Time Table for Basic Mathematics

 The basic mathematics lays the foundation to solve even the trickiest of questions.
 If the candidates master the basics of mathematics, it will be easy for them to solve questions related to linear and quadratic equations.
-They would also be able to solve questions related to ratios, as well as challenging modules.
+The cat preparation time table would also be able to solve questions related to ratios, as well as challenging modules.

-CAT 2025 Time Table for Number Systems and Counting
+CAT Preparation Time Table for Number Systems and Counting

 This section includes slightly tricky questions, and the total number of questions asked in this section is not very substantial.
 This assessment is based on past trends in question papers.
 Candidates should practice as many questions as possible regarding number systems and counting.
 Most importantly, they should not give up till they are confident about the concepts.